bgoncal/iseeyou-ios/README.md

-# iseeyou-ios
+# iseeyou - iOS Version

+Original idea, and Android App: https://github.com/renaro/iseeyou

 An app to see detailed information from politicians.
 You can see how politicians are spending the government money.
-Data is provided from Jarbas and Serenata de Amor. #SerenataDeAmor  #Pull Requests They are more than welcome.
+Data is provided from Jarbas and Serenata de Amor. #SerenataDeAmor

+#Pull Requests They are more than welcome.
 Fell free to change the layout and improve the code readability.